YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 ++++++++++++++++
 ydb_nocenable
 ++++++++++++++++
 **ydb_nocenable (gtm_nocenable)** specifies whether the $principal terminal device should ignore <CTRL-C> or use <CTRL-C> as a signal to place the process into direct mode; a USE command can modify this device characteristic.
-If ydb_nocenable is defined and evaluates to a non-zero integer or any case-independent string or leading substrings of "TRUE" or "YES", $principal ignores <CTRL-C>.
-If ydb_nocenable is not set or evaluates to a value other than a positive integer or any case-independent string or leading substrings of "FALSE" or "NO", <CTRL-C> on $principal places the process into direct mode at the next opportunity (usually at a point corresponding to the beginning of the next source line).
+If ydb_nocenable is defined and evaluates to a non-zero integer or any case-independent string or leading substring of "TRUE" or "YES", $principal ignores <CTRL-C>.
+If ydb_nocenable is not set or evaluates to a value other than a positive integer or any case-independent string or leading substring of "FALSE" or "NO", <CTRL-C> on $principal places the process into direct mode at the next opportunity (usually at a point corresponding to the beginning of the next source line).

 +++++++++++++
 ydb_nofflf